ElKrisel/discord-random-word-bot/README.md

 # setup
-follow the first and last steps of this tutorial to setup the bot with repl.it: https://www.youtube.com/watch?v=SPTfmiYiuok
+- follow the first and last steps of this tutorial to setup the bot with repl.it: https://www.youtube.com/watch?v=SPTfmiYiuok
+- add a word list a json file